 - Data transfer using ports 80 and 443, which is a recommended approach

-The subscription design or model:
+The subscription design (model):

 For all deployments

-For each online tenant, on Genesys side
+For each online tenant, on the Genesys side

-- PS install Docker on host server.
+- PS installs Docker on the host server.

 Specific to online tenants